 Close-up view of a detail on the jetpipe (jet engine exhaust pipe) of Quicksilver’s Rolls-Royce Spey turbofan engine, wrapped-up in protective polythene sheeting.
 Exhaust gases at temperatures as high as 600 degrees C course through the jetpipe, which is mounted in a tunnel that runs through the centre of the boat.

 Soft late-afternoon sunlight catches a wall in the entrance to the boat assembly area at Quicksilver’s HQ building at East Midlands Airport – home of the project for over a decade.
 Several thousand supporters and other guests have seen our work at close quarters on visits here, and chatted to members of the team.

 Laser-cut aluminium alloy sheet pictured in close-up during manufacture of one of Quicksilver’s internal upper-hull hoop structures.
 Many of the craft’s components, from large to small, are made of aluminium.
 As the construction process continues, so opportunities arise to view things in a different light.
-Many thanks to Radshape.

 Reflections abound as Quicksilver mirrors its surroundings at The NEC, Birmingham.
-The boat has been displayed as a combination of two tonnes of actual hardware, some major moulding patterns and some demonstration bodywork at several major events at The NEC and elsewhere in the UK.
-Many thanks to UPEX.
+The boat has been displayed as a combination of actual hardware coupled with moulding patterns and demonstration bodywork at a dozen major events in the UK.